Square Inc. [SQ] Holding Strong: What’s pushing it?

 Square Inc. [NYSE:SQ]: Analyst Rating and Earnings

 Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
 For Square Inc. [SQ] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
 On average, stock market experts give SQ an Overweight rating.
-The average 12-month price forecast for this stock is $38.09, with the high estimate being $98.00, the low estimate being $44.00 and the median estimate amounting to $79.00.
-This is compared to its latest closing price of $40.00.
+This is compared to its latest closing price of $40.01.

 Keep your eyes peeled for this company’s upcoming financial results publication, which is slated for 05/06/2020.